DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Introduction

 The field of view of satellite videos typically spans vast areas, while tiny targets often occupy only a few pixels, providing very limited texture and structural cues~\cite{Ren2024Motion}.
 In stabilized satellite videos, existing methods accumulate and enhance the features of tiny targets by modeling cross-frame correlations, thereby alleviating the insufficiency of single-frame features.
 However, in unstabilized satellite videos, satellite platform motion and attitude perturbations weaken the frame-to-frame consistency, making feature extraction and discriminative modeling of tiny targets more challenging.
 This significantly reduces feature distinctiveness and frequently leads to missed detections of tiny targets, as illustrated in Fig.~\ref{fig:Q1}(b).

-To address the above challenges, we propose DeTracker, a joint detection-and-tracking framework tailored for unstabilized satellite videos.
+To address the above challenges, we propose DeTracker, a joint-detection-and-tracking framework tailored for unstabilized satellite videos.
 Unlike conventional approaches that rely on explicit image-level stabilization, DeTracker performs background motion compensation directly in the feature space, enabling the network to learn motion-aware representations even under strong global motion disturbances.
-Specifically, we design a Global-Local Motion Decoupling (GLMD) module that disentangles the global motion induced by the satellite platform from the true motion of the targets at the feature level, thereby suppressing background drift while preserving target-level motion cues critical for tracking.
-Within the GLMD module, a Global Alignment (GA) submodule leverages motion-oriented self-attention to capture long-range correspondences across consecutive frames, focusing on platform-induced background variations to estimate frame-level global transformations and achieve feature-level alignment.
-Complementing the global alignment, a Local Refinement (LR) submodule learns region-level motion offsets in the preliminarily aligned feature space, fine-tuning local feature misalignments caused by target motion and thereby enhancing the discriminability of tiny objects.
+Specifically, to address the motion coupling issue, we design a Global--Local Motion Decoupling (GLMD) module that explicitly decouples the global motion induced by the satellite platform from the target's intrinsic motion at the feature level, thereby suppressing background drift while preserving target-level motion cues critical for tracking.
+Within the GLMD module, a Global Alignment (GA) submodule leverages a motion-oriented self-attention mechanism to model long-range semantic dependencies across consecutive frames, focusing on suppressing platform-induced background feature variations to achieve cross-frame semantic-level alignment.
+Complementing the global alignment, a Local Refinement (LR) submodule learns region-level motion offsets in the preliminarily aligned feature space, capturing the fine-grained target motion information that was originally masked by background drift and thereby enhancing the discriminability of tiny objects.
 Furthermore, we propose a Temporal Dependency Feature Pyramid (TDFP) module to improve feature extraction and modeling of tiny targets in unstabilized satellite videos, where frame-to-frame consistency is weakened.
 By performing multi-level temporal feature fusion and explicitly modeling cross-frame dependencies, TDFP enhances the spatio-temporal consistency of target representations, thereby improving detection robustness and tracking stability.

 The main contributions are summarized as follows: \begin{enumerate}